aristanetworks/avd/ansible_collections/arista/avd/docs/how-to/first-project.md

             ip_address_virtual: 10.1.12.254/24
 ```

-Example will create 2 VRFs :
+The above example will create 2 VRFs :

 - `TENANT_A_PROJECT01`
 - `TENANT_A_PROJECT02`